Code-Institute-Submissions/marine_debris/README.md

 # Marine Debris

-As you can see the name already suggests that this project is a graphical representation of the marine debris, especially plastic in our waters all around the planet which continues to poison everything.
-The graphs above represent a real life debris quantities dumped in our oceans during on 1 year time around the planet.
+As you can see the name already suggests that this project is a graphical representation of the marine debris, especially plastic in our waters all around the planet which continues to poison the marine life and us.
+The graphs above represent a real life debris quantities which are dumped in our oceans during on 1 year time around the planet.
 Apart the fact that this is my second project within Code Institute, I would like to make everyone aware of this damage by showing it to everybody.

+# Technologies used:

+1. HTML5
+..*